Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_tmoney_2_pr.md

 At a party we ordered $4$ sausage rolls at $24 \ \text{pence}$ each, $5$ hotdogs at $81 \text{p}$ each and $7$
 drinks at $20 \ \text{pence}$ each.

-What is the total cost ?
+What is the total cost?

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>At a party we ordered $4$ sausage rolls at $24 \ \text{pence}$ each, $5$ hotdogs at $81 \text{p}$ each and $7$
 drinks at $20 \ \text{pence}$ each.
 <emptyline>
-What is the total cost ?
+What is the total cost?
 </code></pre>
 </div>